 The programme is taught entirely in English; this includes all required reading.
 New Master's students therefore must be able to speak, read, write and understand English at an advanced academic level.
 Please check carefully whether you already meet the English language requirements or whether you need to arrange to take an official English language test.
 For more information, please read the English language requirements on the Graduate School of Humanities website.

 The MA in Archival and Information Studies is a dual (Professional) Master's programme.
 All prospective students of dual Master's programmes are subject to a selection procedure.
-The selection committee for the MA in Archival and Information Studies looks at a prospective student’s motivation (see ‘Motivation form’), the academic transcripts (applicants are advised to take into account the grade requirements specified below), their motivation, their educational and professional background (see ‘Educational and professional background form’) and a writing sample.
+The selection committee for the MA in Archival and Information Studies looks at a prospective student’s motivation (see ‘Motivation form’), the academic transcripts (applicants are advised to take into account the grade requirements specified below), their educational and professional background (see ‘Educational and professional background form’) and a writing sample.

 If you wish to apply for this Master's programme, you are advised to consider that incoming students generally have a grade average of at least:

 - 7.0 (Dutch educational system)

 - 2:1 (an upper second class degree in the British system)

 - 3. Register for the Master's in Media Studies in Studielink

 After enrolling in Studielink, you will automatically receive an email with a link to your MyInfo UvA application form.
 To log in to MyInfo you need your UvAnetID.
 Please fill out the application form, upload the required documents and submit your MyInfo application form before the application deadline.